 Touchless access control (also known as a contactless access system or a touchless entry systems) is more important now than ever before.
-While it was always more convenient to not have to turn a key or press buttons to unlock a door, COVID-19 has raised awareness of how quickly germs can spread and it is forcing everyone to rethink their personal and work behavior.
+COVID-19 has raised awareness of how quickly germs can spread and it is forcing everyone to rethink their personal and work behavior.
 Going above and beyond to stop the spread of germs is now the norm.

-So, how can property managers help renters feel more comfortable when entering common areas?
-Touchless access systems to the rescue!
+So, how can property managers help residents feel more comfortable when entering common areas?
+A touchless access systems is the answer!

 Doors in Common Areas Are Petri Dishes for Germs

-Anywhere people congregate presents an opportunity for germs to spread and apartments are no exception.
-How property managers and maintenance staff deal with common areas like pools, lobbies, and fitness clubs can be obvious, but germs spread in many other ways and it is important to recognize those areas and have a plan for dealing with them.
+Anywhere people congregate presents an opportunity for germs to spread and apartment buildings are no exception.
+How property managers and maintenance staff deal with common areas like pools, lobbies, and fitness clubs is critical.
+It is important to recognize those areas and have a plan for dealing with them.

-One place to consider is door handles in common areas.
+The first place to start is door handles in common areas.
 They may be touched by hundreds of people each day and are prime suspects for spreading germs.

 Temporary Options Aren’t Very Practical: